-[We will adopt an amended and restated memorandum and articles of association, which will become effective and replace our current amended and restated memorandum and articles of association in its entirety immediately prior to the completion of this offering.
+We have adopted an amended and restated memorandum and articles of association, hereinafter referred to as our post-offering memorandum and articles of association which will become effective and replace our current amended and restated memorandum and articles of association in its entirety immediately prior to the completion of this offering.
 The following are summaries of material provisions of the post-offering memorandum and articles of association and of the Companies Law, insofar as they relate to the material terms of our ordinary shares.